eeeschwartz/next/lexingtonky.gov.md

 * It is structured around departmental hierarchies rather than intuitive service areas.
 * It is difficult to use on mobile devices, which now account for half of traffic.
-* Rather than being focused on taking quick action, it is largely a broadcast model.
+* Rather than being focused on quickly facilitating action, it is largely an information broadcast model.
-* The content is lengthy and often out of date.
+* The content is lengthy, lacks structure, and often falls out of date.
 * The content management system is difficult to use, even for experienced content creators.
-* Updating the website is largely a secondary task that increases workload for public servants rather than decreasing it.
+* Updating the website is largely a secondary task that increases workload for public servants rather than creating efficiencies that decrease it.

 ## Goals of the redesign

-In short, the mission is to make it [simple, clear, and fast](https://www.gov.uk/transformation) to interact with the city online.
+In short, the mission is to make it [simple, clear, and fast](https://www.gov.uk/transformation) to interact with the City online.
 Below are several attributes of a successful site:

 * Works well on mobile devices.
 * Is beautiful and easy to use.
 * Has concise information that is accessible to everyone.
-* Reflects the unique character of Lexington.
+* Reflects the unique character of a great city.
-* Gives clear feedback so that content creators are able to continually improve the site.
 * Is structured around the expectations or residents.
+* Gives content creators clear feedback so that they can continually improve the site.
 * Is action-oriented, to get people in and out quickly.
 * Is a key information sharing tool that decreases workload for public servants.
 As a result the site is naturally kept up-to-date.

 ## The role of the redesign in future digital services

 Lexingtonians have come to expect a great deal from LexingontonKY.gov.
 The same way that they do business online with their bank, mobile phone provider, or clothing retailer, they expect to interact with city services online, quickly, and at the time of their choosing.
-The city has made strides in this regard but still many interactions require calling, printing, scanning, faxing or standing in line between 9am and 5pm.
+The City has made strides in this regard but still many interactions require calling, printing, scanning, faxing or standing in line between 9am and 5pm.
 While transactional services are generally beyond the scope of the website redesign, their futures are very much interconnected.

 LexingtonKY.gov is the jumping off point for all present and future digital servcies.
 The structure of the site and information about the services will play a large role in whether residents find them, understand them, and use them successfully.
 The redesign also defines the experience that residents will expect when interacting with associated digital services.
 A successful redesign produces a set of tools for integrating future components without requiring loads of expensive design and custom interface work.
 For this reason, the site redesign includes a deliverable known as a pattern portfolio.
-It's a set of LexingtonKY.gov interface components that allow future applications to quickly adopt the look and feel of the main site.
+It's a set of LexingtonKY.gov interface components that future applications use to quickly and cheaply adopt the look and feel of the main site.

 At a higher level, a core promise of the redesign lies in building the project iteratively, in manageable pieces, guided by continual feedback from real users.
 This agile approach is a core practice of successful organizations and is an increasingly common way for governments to improve service at less cost to taxpayers.